 Our success also depends upon the skills, knowledge, and experience of our scientific and technical personnel, our consultants and advisors, as well as our licensors and contractors.
 To help protect our proprietary know-how and our inventions for which patents may be unobtainable or difficult to obtain, and to maintain our competitive position, we rely on trade secret protection and confidentiality agreements.
 To this end, it is our general policy to require our employees, consultants, advisors, and contractors to enter into agreements that prohibit the disclosure of confidential information and, where applicable, require disclosure and assignment to us of the ideas, developments, discoveries, and inventions important to our business.
 These agreements may not provide adequate protection for our trade secrets, know-how, confidential information or other proprietary information in the event of any unauthorized use or disclosure or the lawful development by others of such information.
 Moreover, we may not be able to obtain adequate remedies for any breaches of these agreements.
-Our trade secrets or other confidential information may also be obtained by third parties by other means, such as breaches of our physical or computer security systems.
+Cour trade secrets or other confidential information may also be obtained by third parties by other means, such as breaches of our physical or computer security systems.
 Enforcing a claim that a party illegally disclosed or misappropriated a trade secret or other confidential information is difficult, expensive and time-consuming, and the outcome is unpredictable.
 In addition, some courts inside and outside the United States are less willing or unwilling to protect trade secrets.
 If any of our trade secrets or other confidential information were to be lawfully obtained or independently developed by competitors, we would have no right to prevent them, or those to whom they communicate it, from using that technology or information to compete with us.
-If any of our trade secrets, know-how or other proprietary rights would be significantly impaired and our business and competitive position would suffer.
+If any of our trade secrets, know-how or other proprietary information is disclosed, the value of our trade secrets, know-how and other proprietary rights would be significantly impaired and our may be subject to pre- and post-grant opposition, nullity, revocation proceedings, and the like.
+Asserting and defending against intellectual property actions are costly and divert technical and management personnel away from their normal responsibilities.